mmowers/bokehpivot/README.md

     * After entering one of the above, see the *ReEDS Widgets* and *Core Pivot Functionality* sections below.

 ## ReEDS Widgets
+* **ReEDS Variables**: Click the *ReEDS Variables* section to expand, and update any ReEDS variables, e.g. dollar year and present value reference and end years.
 * **Meta**: Click the *Meta* section to expand, and see the files used for some default *maps* (to rename and aggregate ReEDS categories), *styles* (to reorder categories and style them), and *merges* (to join more columns, e.g. to add regional aggregations).
 If you'd like to update any of these files, simply edit the file (only if you're working locally), or point to a new file.
 When changing mappings, note that all ReEDS set elements have been lowercased!
 * **Filter Scenarios**: A list of scenarios will be fetched after entering a path in *Runs*.
 Use the *Filter Scenarios* section to reduce the scenarios from which the app will fetch ReEDS gdx output data.
 Note that this filter does not have an effect after the data has already been fetched.
 To do further filtering of scenarios when building/updating figures, use the "scenario" filter in the "Filters" dropdown (described below).
 * **Build Report**: Build an HTML/Excel report based on a python file with a list of bokehpivot configurations.
 A select widget allows any of the reports in the *reports\\templates\\* folder to be chosen, or the path to a custom report may be entered in a text widget (for example, one that is exported using the *Export Report Config* button described below).
 If the report references a base case, this may be chosen with a select widget.
 Click the *Build Report* button to create one html file and excel file with results for that report, or click *Build Separate Reports* to split each report configuration into its own html file.
 In either case, a separate and independent process is initiated each time one of these buttons is clicked.
 Note that *Filter Scenarios* may be used to limit the scenarios included in the report.